yonatanZax/SearchEngine/README.txt

 * Important:
-1. Check the import list at the bottom of this file before running the exe file.
+1. Check the import list at the bottom of this file before running the executable file.
 	* The folder "import files.zip" contains some of the imports for the project.

 2. Check that at least 'Corpus size' is available in the Posting's path on the disk.